 Underestimating the Importance of Optional Subject

 The optional subject can impact your final score significantly.
-Many aspirants choose their optional subject based on trends or peer pressure, rather than their own interest and understanding.
-Choose an optional subject you are comfortable with and have a genuine interest in, as this will make studying it more manageable and enjoyable.
+One of the key mistakes to avoid in UPSC preparation is choosing your optional subject based on trends or peer pressure rather than your own interest and understanding.
+Select an optional subject you feel comfortable with and have a genuine interest in, as this will make studying it more manageable and enjoyable, increasing your chances of scoring well.

 Neglecting Health and Well-being